surajkale07/Insuretek/README.md

 ## Installation

-To run the Insuetek application on your Android device, follow these steps:
+To run the Insuretek application on your Android device, follow these steps:

 1. Clone the repository to your local machine.
 2. Open the project in your preferred Java IDE (such as Android Studio).